CickandLimited/arta-precourse/README.md

 The preview link in the Custom Forms list opens the form inside the admin area using the same shortcode.

+Checkbox fields include a **Minimum checked** setting to require a certain number of options be selected.

 ## Shortcodes

 - ``[ayotte_precourse_form]`` – Displays the built‑in precourse form.
 Provide `id` to display a custom form by ID, e.g. ``[ayotte_precourse_form id="123"]``.